Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Additional Related Work

-Related work can be categorized into techniques for clarifying questions for multi-turn multimodal generation (e.g., MLLMs) or text-to-text generation (e.g., LLMs) settings.
+Related work can be categorized into techniques for clarifying questions for multi-turn multimodal generation (MLLMs) or text-to-text generation (LLMs) settings.
 We also discuss related work on simulating user conversation trajectories and reinforcement learning approaches proposed for other problem settings.